renlulu/ParseProject/LongHash/project.md

 ---
+name: LongHash
-name: LongHashdescription: Longhash is a platform for accelerating the development and understanding of blockchain technology
+description: Longhash is a platform for accelerating the development and understanding of blockchain technology
 logo: no
 categories:
 status: Live